Introduction to Phase Rule

 Willard Gibb’s phase rule may be stated mathematically as F = C – P+2.
 Where F is the number of degrees of freedom, C is the number of components and P is the number of phases of the system.

-Some Basic terms
+Some Basic terms used in Phase Rule

 A phase is defined as homogeneous, physically distinct, and mechanically separable parts of a heterogeneous system.